 Do you think you know how to respond, not react, in a way that doesn’t offend or hurt others?
 Do you thoroughly think about how to respond instead of just reacting when you’re put in a tough situation?
 If you do, congratulations!
 This shows you have emotional intelligence.
 But have you thought about why other people are quick to respond in anger than thinking of ways to diffuse the situation?
 Are you looking for better ways to respond instead of reacting?
-If you nodded your head, then this article will shed light on that.
+If you nod your head, this article will shed light on that.

 The Way We Respond Rather Than React Speaks Much of Us

 Words are a double-edged sword.
-Not only do they hurt the person but they also affect you because of the regret you have after you say them.
+Not only do they hurt the person, but they also affect you because of the regret you have after you say them.
 Whatever we said out of anger cannot be taken back.
 Horrible words spoken to your child, spouse, or coworker can echo for a long time.
 That said, you need to be careful when you react in anger, as the words you speak can make or break a person.

-Now, the question is, how can you respond, instead of reacting?
+Now, the question is, how can you respond instead of reacting?
 How can you respond to someone without being frustrated?
 Here are insightful tips you can follow: